wwillfred/SEC-data-parser/README.md

+## Feature branch sqlite_ni
+The purpose of this branch is to:
+- Create a SQLite database if it doesn't exist
+- Populate the database with the Net Income values for every quarter from the test JSON file

 # Corporate Financials Calculator

 This project will perform calculations on the financial information of publicly traded companies.
 Example calculations will include averaging a company's return on invested capital (ROIC) over a given number of years, screening for companies that have not had an unprofitable quarter in the last given number of years, and calculating a company's price per a given number of years' average Net Income.